Haywood County, North Carolina: Economy

-Pactiv Evergreen is largest employer in Haywood County, and operates a large paper mill in Canton and another facility in Waynesville.
+Pactiv Evergreen was the largest employer in Haywood County.
+It operated a large paper mill in Canton and another facility in Waynesville.
 In March 2023, the company announced it would close the Canton mill by the end of June.
-The closure is projected to result in the loss of hundreds of jobs and $500 million in overall economic impact, and Haywood County Schools is expected to become the largest employer.
+The closure resulted in the loss of hundreds of jobs and $500 million in overall economic impact, and as of 2023, Haywood County Schools was expected to become the largest employer.